 Styles Of Basketball Shorts In The NBA

-The NBA (National Basketball Association) sets the trend for basketball fashion.
-I have always been a keen observer of how the uniforms in the NBA has changed through the years.
-The style of the basketball shorts worn by the players give a good indication of the time period when that game was played.
+The NBA (National Basketball Association) sets the trend for basketball fashion globally.
+I have always been a keen observer of how the uniforms in the NBA have changed over the years.
+The style of the basketball shorts worn by the players give us a good indication of the time period when that game was played.

 In the 1980s and earlier, basketball shorts were really short and form fitting.
 You will see great players like Larry Bird and Wilt Chamberlain wearing these shorts with long socks.
 This style gives the most freedom of movement for the lower body and emphasizes a basketball player’s towering height.